Habeas corpus in the United States: Types of cases in which petitions are filed

 In 1992, less than 1% of federal habeas corpus petitions involved death penalty sentences, although 21% involved life sentences.
 At that time about 23% had been convicted of homicide, about 39% had been convicted of other serious violent crimes, about 27% had been convicted of serious non-violent crimes, and about 12% were convicted of other offenses.
 These are almost exclusively state offenses and thus petitions filed by state prisoners.

 Exhaustion of state-court remedies often takes five to ten years after a conviction, so only state prisoners facing longer prison sentences are able to avail themselves of federal habeas corpus rights without facing a summary dismissal for failure to exhaust state remedies.
-The lack of state remedies to exhaust also means that the timeline for federal death penalty habeas review is much shorter than the timeline for state death penalty habeas review (which can drag on literally for decades).
+The lack of state remedies to exhaust also means that the timeline for federal death penalty habeas review is much shorter than the timeline for state death penalty habeas review (which can take decades).

 In 2004, the percentage of federal habeas corpus petitions involving state death sentences was still about 1% of the total.